SHAREHOLDER ALERT: Autodesk Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

 What is this all about?

-Autodesk commenced an internal investigation into its accounting practices and delayed the release of its year-end 2023 financial results as a result.
-It’s stock has fallen by around 7% since the announcement on April 1.
+Autodesk commenced an internal investigation into its accounting practices and delayed the release of its year-end 2023 financial results.
+Shares fell more than 4% after the announcement on April 1.
+On April 16 Autodesk announced that it will not file it’s annual report within the extension period as it continues the investigation.
+Shares fell 4% following the update.

 Who is eligible?